rUngruh/PreferenceAnalysis/README.md

 # Homogenization by Recommender Systems and Its Long-term Effects on Children

+## Complementary Figures
+In the directory ```Results``, the Figures from the manuscript can be found for further inspection in addition to supplementary Figures.

 ## Datasets
 Create a directory in which you save [LFM-2b](https://www.cp.jku.at/datasets/LFM-2b/), [LFM-1b](https://www.cp.jku.at/datasets/LFM-1b/), and [MovieLens-1m](https://grouplens.org/datasets/movielens/).